qq961112/qbb2019-answers/day2-lunch/README.md

 Lines with 13 fields contain an extra tag, YF, which means they are filtered out.

-Lines with 20 fields get tags of AS, XN, XM, XO, XG NM, MD, YT and NH, suggesting that they are ailgned reads.
+Lines with 20 fields get tags of AS, XN, XM, XO, XG, NM, MD, YT and NH, suggesting that they are ailgned reads.

 Lines with 21 fields get an extra tag, XS, indicating they are sliced alignments and can be mapped to one of the strand.